-Deviation Band 2 applies to the portion of the deviation i) greater than $\pm 1.5\%$ of the scheduled amount of energy or $\pm 2$ MW, whichever is larger in absolute value, ii) up to and including $\pm$ 7.5% of the scheduled amount of energy or $\pm$ 10 MW, whichever is larger in absolute value.
+Deviation Band 2 applies to the portion of the deviation (i) greater than \pm 1.5 percent of the scheduled amount of energy or (ii) \pm 2 MW, whichever is larger in absolute value, up to and including (i) \pm 7.5 percent of the scheduled amount of energy or (ii) \pm 10 MW, whichever is larger in absolute value.

-- (i) When energy taken by the Transmission Customer in a schedule period is greater than the energy scheduled, the charge is 110% of BPA's incremental cost. - When energy taken by the Transmission Customer in a schedule period is less than the scheduled amount, the credit is 90% of BPA's incremental cost.
+- (1) When energy taken by the Transmission Customer in a schedule period is greater than the energy scheduled, the charge is 110 percent of BPA's incremental cost. - (2) When energy taken by the Transmission Customer in a schedule period is less than the scheduled amount, the credit is 90 percent of BPA's incremental cost.